MomoYlinen/Bikeappts/readme.md

 npm run dev
 ```

-If you want to run in production mode:
+If you want to run in production mode with static pages:

 ```
 npm run start